Vaeralie/ArchLinux-Maintenance-Script/README.md

 # Requirements

 - Yet another yogurt (yay) for option 4.
 The yay package can be found in the AUR at the following link : https://aur.archlinux.org/packages/yay/.
-- Self-Monitoring, Analysis, and Reporting Technology - S.M.A.R.T. (smartmontools) for option 7.
+- Smartmontools for option 7.
 The [smartmontools package](https://archlinux.org/packages/extra/x86_64/smartmontools/) can be manually installed by running **pacman -S smartmontools** or automatically by selecting option 7 without the package installed.